 A clinical library online; includes reference books, journals, and patient education materials.
 Includes an option for a personal account.

 Evidence-based primary care information designed to be used at point-of-care.
 Tools for differential diagnosis, evaluation and management of medical conditions, patient education and procedures skills review.

 Need to use Hospital subscription.
-VCUHS employees can't access VCU educational subscription.
-Try other resources in Drugs and Supplements tab.
+VCUHS employees cannot access VCU educational subscription.

 - National Guidelines Clearinghouse